pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2017.md

 I'm being stupid.
 Am I?

 #### 2017-08-17 05:10:31 - mdemi
-Ok – with a bit of poking around I understodd how this behaviour comes about: the copy() does a deep copy or the dependent expressions.
+Ok ï¿½ with a bit of poking around I understodd how this behaviour comes about: the copy() does a deep copy or the dependent expressions.
 The .addParseAction in enable_tree then hits a 'dead', unused ParserElement.

 Now, I'd really love to be able to attach actions after the fact.
 I'd still like to use .setResultsName (which does an implicit copy).
 I *think* what I want is shallow copies of self.exprs; current pyparsing does an explicit copy since 1.5.3 (or somesuch) around line 3324: